XanBelOr/Pathfinding/README.md

 # Pathfinding
-A datapack library that lets any entity be able to pathfind using A*.
+A user-friendly datapack library that lets any entity be able to pathfind using A*.